-DSST Faculty and staff reserve the sole right to interpret and enforce the guidance for dress.
-Note: A phone call home to request appropriate clothing to be brought to school or sending the student home for failure to comply is solely determined by the Administration.
+DSST Faculty and staff reserve the sole right to interpret and enforce the student uniform and dress code.
+Students who violate the uniform or dress code will have designated consequences set forth by each school.
+Note: A phone call home to request appropriate clothing to be brought to school is determined by the School Administration.